xvk-64/2024-secure-programming-protocol/readme.md

 }
 ```
 All other servers respond by sending `client_update`

+### Defintion Tables of Types and Sections and additonal explanations

+#### tables

+#### Counter

+Every message sent by user, tied to their unique key set, has the counter attached to it.
+The recipient stores the counter value from the latest message sent to them by each user, then when ever a new message received, the counter value stored is compared to the value in the message.
+If the new value is larger than the old one, the message has not been resent.

+The intention behiend the additon of the counter is as a way to defend against replay attacks.
+A replay attack is a when a copy is taken of a message you receive, and is then resent to you later.
+For example, Alice sents Bob a message saying "meet me at the park at 2pm" and a malicious attacker takes a copy of that message.
+A few weeks later the malicious attacker resends Bob the message.
+Bob goes to the park and finds the malicious attacker there instead of Alice.

+#### Base64 Encoding
+The base64 encoding is applied to data in the different sections of the message to reduce the size of the total message to be sent.

 ## File transfers
 File transfers are performed over an HTTP[S] API.